eshan-srivastava/dac-1.2-apple/README.md

-# Problem Statement
+# Historical Stock price of Apple
-The subject matter of this dataset contains the stock prices of the 10 popular companies ( Apple, Amazon, Netflix, Microsoft, Google, Facebook, Tesla, Walmart, Uber and Zoom).
-This project specifically uses Apple's stock
+The subject matter of this dataset contains the stock prices of the 10 popular companies (Apple, Amazon, Netflix, Microsoft, Google, Facebook, Tesla, Walmart, Uber and Zoom).
+This project specifically uses Apple's stock.
+These companies are the top tech companies and their stocks are of interest to many who deal in the stock market.
+Being able to predict the stocks of such companies can offer advantages in trade.
 ## Dataset

 The dataset used is the Historical Stock Price of (FAANG + 5) companies (https://www.kaggle.com/suddharshan/historical-stock-price-of-10-popular-companies) from Kaggle.